CryptechTest/minetest_doc_items/API.md

 to `doc.sub.items.set_items_longdesc` and has the same syntax, it only differs in semantics.

-The usage help is supposed to describe how the item can be used.

 #### Example
     doc.sub.items.set_items_usagehelp({
          ["example:painter"] = "Punch any block to paint it red.", })

-#### Recommendations
-The usage help should only be set for items which are in some way special in their usage.
-Standard tools and weapons should never have an usage help.

-The rule of thumb is this: If a new player who already knows the Minetest basics, but not this item, will not direcly know how to use this item, then the usage help should be added.
-If basic Minetest knowledge or existing factoids are completely sufficient, usage help should not be added.

-The recommendations for what not to put into the usage help is the same as for long descriptions.

 ### `doc.sub.items.register_factoid(category_id, factoid_type, factoid_generator)`
 ***Note***: This function not fully implemented.
 It currently supports only